cornell-brg/pymtl-tut-hls/README.md

 ==========================================================================

 This repository was originally focused on our PolyHS project, but more generally it illustrates our current PyMTL/HLS framework.
-The following tutorial explains how to use the framework to experiment with a GCD accelerator which does not interact with memory and a sorting accelerator which does interact with memory.
+To get started, the following tutorial first goes through a simple example of using the framework to experiment with a Population Count accelerator.
+Then it explains how to use the framework to experiment with a GCD accelerator which does not interact with memory and a sorting accelerator which does interact with memory.
 Both accelerators will use the standard xcelreq/xcelresp interfaces for managing the accelerator.
-This tutorial assumes you have already completed the "basic" ECE 5745 tutorials on Linux, Git, PyMTL, and Verilog, as well as the new ECE 5745 ASIC tutorial and the ECE 5745 PARCv2 accelerator tutorial.
+This tutorial assumes you have already completed the "basic" ECE 4750 tutorials on Linux, Git, PyMTL, and Verilog, as well as the new ECE 4750 ASIC tutorial and the ECE 4750 PARCv2 accelerator tutorial.

 The first step is to clone this repository from GitHub, define an environment variable to keep track of the top directory for the project,